jes/ngindock/README.md

     $ ngindock

-Or:
+Or, to specify a config file name:

     $ ngindock -c ngindock-production.yaml

-To specify a config file name.

 Add `-v` or `-v -v` to get more verbose output.